z/xonotic-video-uploads/README.md

 ## Configuration

-Create a config.conf file in the tools/ folder:
+Create a config.conf file in the folder:

-`cp tools/example.config.conf tools/config.conf`
+`cp example.config.conf config.conf`

 Edit it to fit your setup.
 Currently the example assumes one system for all logical servers.